PtrVv/PtrVv/README.md

-- 👋 Hi, I’m Peter!
+- 👋 Hi, I’m Petar!
-- 🌱 I’m currently learning Python
+- 🌱 99/100% to completing the comprehensive Full Stack Python roadmap at SoftUni